 Second: do you want the wall to blend or contrast?
 A media wall painted the same colour as the room reads as architecture, quiet and built-in.
 A media wall in a contrasting colour reads as furniture, a deliberate object.
 Both are right in different homes.
 What rarely works is the accidental middle: a unit slightly darker than the walls in a colour that almost matches.
 Decide which of the two you are doing, then commit.

-Nine media wall colour pairings from real builds
+Nine media wall colour pairings we regularly specify

 These are combinations we have built and been back to see afterwards, which is the only test that counts.